PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 13 "The analytical engine" %}}

-Babbage knew that programmability was a critical missing piece for the difference engine, so he desinged the Analytical Engine.
+Babbage knew that programmability was a critical missing piece for the difference engine, so he designed the Analytical Engine.
 Again he never got to build it, but his son Henry tried and this is one of the machines.

 It didn't work, apparently it had off by one errors.
 But it introduced